 The conversion price of the 2022 Notes can fluctuate in certain circumstances, including in the event that we undertake certain stock dividends, splits, combinations or distributions, or if there is a fundamental change prior to the maturity date of the 2022 Notes.
-In such instances, the conversion price of the 2022 Notes can fluctuate materially lower than the initial conversion price of \$5.69 per share.
+In such instances, the conversion price of the 2022 Notes can fluctuate materially lower than the current conversion price of \$85.39 per share.
 The conversion price of the 2017 Notes can fluctuate in certain circumstances, including in the event that there is a dividend or distribution paid on shares of our common stock or a subdivision, combination or reclassification of our common stock.
-In such instances, the conversion price of the 2017 Notes can fluctuate materially lower than the initial conversion price of the 2017 Notes can fluctuate materially lower than the initial conversion price of \$1.1584 per share.
+In such instances, the conversion price of the 2017 Notes can fluctuate materially lower than the current conversion price of \$17.38 per share.

 The number of shares of common stock for which certain of our warrants, including the warrants being offered hereby, are exercisable may be adjusted in the event that we undertake certain stock dividends, splits, combinations, distributions, and the price at which such shares of common stock may be purchased upon exercise of the warrants may be adjusted in the event that we undertake certain issuances of common stock or convertible securities at prices lower than the then-current exercise price for the warrants.
-As a result of these provisions, the exercise price of the warrants that we issued in December 2013 and in August 2014 will be subject to adjustment in connection with this offering.
+As a result of these provisions, the exercise price of the warrants that we issued in December 2013, August 2014 and February 2015 will be subject to adjustment in connection with this offering.
 These provisions could result in substantial dilution to investors in our common stock.